17th June 2022

 What you acquired

-If we broadly categories, you must have acquired three key aspects during your gap year.
+If we broadly categorize, you must have acquired three key aspects during your gap year.
 They are Skills, Knowledge & Experience.
 If you were working as a volunteer in certain programs or NGO’s you must have certainly acquired the skill of cooperation, creativity, teamwork, perseverance.
 Or if you were preparing for some competitive exam which must have acquired a vast amount of knowledge like general awareness, aptitude skills, reading and writing skills etc. These are highly valued skills when it comes to selecting the right candidate for a job by a recruiter.
 Therefore, you must share these skills, knowledge and experience and all that you acquired during your gap year.

 Gap year at times can portray a picture of instability whereas on the contrary working in a formal structure requires a continutinty for an extended span of time.
 The recruiter might, at times, get an impression that you might not have perseverance in the long run due to the information which s(he) has about you at presence.
 In this regard, you must, with all conviction and assurance at your command, make the recruiter belief that you are the right candidate for the job and you will certainly pursue your work with continuity and perseverance.
 Let bygones be bygones.